Asheville Tubing on the French Broad: A Complete Guide

 Option 1: Going with an Asheville River Tubing Outfitter

-If you’re brand new to the Asheville NC area OR to tubing in general, it might be easiest to sign up for one of the river floats with a local outfitters.
+If you’re brand new to the Asheville NC area OR to tubing in general, it might be easiest to sign up for one of the river floats with a local outfitter.

 You’ll be tubing the exact same river no matter which you choose!

-For a discounted tubing experience through one of the local operators, you can sign up for Asheville Adventure Company’s tubing here.
+For a discounted tubing experience through one of the still open local operators, you can book a rental through Zen Tubing here.

 Pros to Using a Tubing Outfitter in Asheville